huangwb8/luckyExperiment/README.md

 }
 ```

-or you can just use:
+or you can just simply use `luckyExperiment::Plus.library` to do this:

 ```R
 Plus.library(c('tidyr','readxl'))